moogacs/docs.buf.build/docs/tour/detect-breaking-changes.md

 ---
 id: detect-breaking-changes
-title: 4 Detect Breaking Changes
+title: 4 Detect breaking changes
 ---

 You can detect [breaking changes][breaking] between different versions of your API. `buf` is able to